mimiflynn/iwaspromisedcookies.com/drafts/articles/linux-desktop/index.md

 But, really, its all supposed to be 'for fun'.

+Ubuntu has a whole section of its [https://wiki.ubuntu.com/MactelSupportTeam/CommunityHelpPages](wiki to cover 'Mactel' things) so check it out before going much farther.

 Anyway, make the USB boot drive and turn off the laptop.
 Restart it while holding down the `option` key and it should show you a fancy screen with your Macintosh HD as two drives and a bootable USB drive.
 Pick the USB drive... unless you want to got back to OS X, which you don't because you are trying to install Linux.

 You *should* get a screen that asks if you want to install Linux or try it out.
 Do what you want, but when you decide to install, select install and follow all the directions.
 At some point very soon to the beginning, it will ask what you want to do with all your partitions.
 Pick the partition you want to install the OS onto and move on.

-### Keep your home directory in a separate partition
+### Keep your /home directory in a separate partition

 This is where that partition you made earlier comes in handy.
-Keeping your home directory in a separate partition means you can re-install the OS if you happen to break anything and not have to worry about your personal configuration files and other such important things.
+Keeping your /home directory in a separate partition means you can re-install the OS if you happen to break anything and not have to worry about your personal configuration files and other such important things.
 It'll all be there, waiting for that bleeding edge version of Xubuntu to greet it upon login.

 [Follow these directions super carefully](https://help.ubuntu.com/community/Partitioning/Home/Moving)